SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 post-processing will be executed again (and again, and again, and again, I guess you get it).
 Thus, you can use post-processing for an adaptive search within your parameter space.

 **IMPORTANT**: All changes you apply to your trajectory, like setting auto-loading or changing fast access, are propagated to the new single runs.
 So try to undo all changes before finishing the post-processing if you plan to trigger new single runs.

+Moreover, your post-processing function can return more than a dictionary, it can return up to five elements.

+    1. dictionary for further exploration

+    2. New ``args`` tuple that is passed to subsequent calls to your job function.
+    Potentially these have to be iterables in case you used :func:`~pypet.environment.Environment.f_run_map`.

+    3. New ``kwargs`` dictionary that is passed as keyword arguments to subsequent calls to your job function.
+    Potentially these have to be iterables in case you used :func:`~pypet.environment.Environment.f_run_map`.

+    4. New ``args`` for the next call to your post-proc function

+    5. New ``kwargs`` for the next call to your post-proc function.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^